-It’s a company focus that asks the question “how does this serve our customer(s)?” at the heart of everything, from product development to customer service to marketing.
+Being customer-centric is asking the question, “how does this serve our customer(s)?” at the heart of everything you do, from product development to customer service to marketing.

 Buyer persona documents provide the details that drive customer centricity.
-When the content you produce delivers insights into the actual person you’re targeting, that is when you have truly put your customer first.
-You then increase the potential for not only achieving higher engagement, but having your persona see you and your brand as a trusted thought leader.
+When the content you produce delivers insights into the actual person you’re targeting, that is when you have genuinely put your customer first.
+You then increase the potential for achieving higher engagement and having your persona see you and your brand as a trusted thought leader.

 Building out the stages for your customer’s buying journey is critical to understanding what your persona(s) need to know as they venture from becoming aware of your solution to eventual loyal customer advocates.

-When you know what it takes to move your prospect from one stage to the next, everything you develop in marketing is done so with more confidence and opportunity for personalization.
-You can anticipate what your buyer needs before they need it, putting you top of mind as not only a brand, but as the ‘go-to’ resource in your industry.
+When you know what it takes to move your prospect from one stage to the next, everything you develop in marketing is done with more confidence and opportunity for personalization.
+You can anticipate what your buyer needs before they need it, putting you top of mind as a brand and the ‘go-to’ resource in your industry.

 Why is Customer Centricity Important?

-The more you focus on the customer, the more likely they’ll be to buy from you!
+The more you focus on the customer, the more likely they’ll buy from you!

-It really is that simple in concept, but it’s difficult to do in practice.
-Many companies adopt a product-centric view instead because that’s more company-focused and easier to control.
+It is that simple in concept, but it’s challenging to do in practice.
+There are two ironies to this: